Lesson 34 of 2244

 - Replace good business practices (bookkeeping, contracts, insurance)

-The 5-step LLC formation (when you're 18 or your parent is forming)
+The 5-step LLC formation (when the structure is worth it or your parent is forming)

 - 1Pick your state (home state unless you have a specific reason — avoid Delaware hype for small businesses)